timschmidt/csgrs/readme.md

 `Mesh<S>` provides methods for working with 3D shapes.
 You can build a `Mesh<S>` from polygons with `Mesh::from_polygons(...)`.
-Polygons must be closed, planar, have 3 or more vertices.
+Polygons must be closed, planar, and have 3 or more vertices.
 Polygons are triangulated when being exported as an STL.

 ### 3D Shapes in Mesh